 District leadership shared with the Board of Directors each of the strategic plan goals and described the measurable tasks and resources that would be implemented toward achieving each objective.
 The Board received and adopted the proposed Strategic Plan for 2015-16 during the regular monthly Board meeting on October 14, 2015.

 In order to share with all stakeholders the Strategic Plan and the goals identified through the development process, District staff created a “placemat” – a document that summarizes each of the Strategic Plan goals and objectives, and also reminds readers of Sherwood Schools District’s values.
 The placemat can be viewed through the above image link or by clicking here.

 During the Board meeting on October 14, 2015, to ensure ongoing progress reports are brought to the Board of Directors and other interested stakeholders, District leadership committed to providing quarterly reports on the work being completed toward attainment of Strategic Plan goals.
-The first will be at the regular monthly Board meeting on Wednesday, January 13, 2016.
-The next on April 13, 2016.
+The most recent Strategic Plan report to the Board occurred on August 22, 2018.